 Yellowstone Weather In the Spring

 In spring, snow is still melting from Yellowstone’s mountains, forests and valleys.
 Yellowstone Lake is often frozen over until sometime in July.
-Some peaks have snow on them year-around.
+It can snow on you, hail on you or just be downright cold.
 But spring can be a good time to visit Yellowstone because the crowds are few and there are wild animal babies everywhere.

 However, a lot of the park shuts down in the spring and so you may not have the hotel, restaurants and road access you would if you visited in summer.
 Because of this, you definitely want to check hotel, road and restaurant statuses before you head there.
 Furthermore, spring weather in Yellowstone is like winter in a lot of other places.
 You can have freezing temperatures, snow and sleet.
 If you’re imagining Yellowstone covered in wildflowers in spring, you will want to rethink visiting the park in spring.
+Pack your down jacket, winter hat, warm socks, along with shorts and t-shirts.
 Wildflowers don’t start to bloom in Yellowstone until way into June and July.

 Come April and May, visitors will enjoy sights of baby bison wobbling around on their frail legs, and elk calves can be seen trying to keep up with their mothers.
 Bear cubs and wolf pups are also entering the world in spring and can sometimes be viewed from a far distance.